fadyat/hooks/README.md

 ### Workflow

-Updates:

-- **Last Commit** task field
-- **Message** task field
-- Works for multiple passed tasks
+Pass a task to a `commit message` with the following syntax or `name a branch` with the following syntax:

 As a separator can be used one of the following characters: `|`, `:`, `-`, `_`, `=`.

-Pass a task to a `commit message` with the following syntax or `name a branch` with the following syntax:

 ```text
 Pattern: